Mahmud Barzanji: Death and legacy

 He ultimately died in 1956 with his family.
 He is still remembered today with displays of him around Iraqi Kurdistan and especially in Sulaimaniah.
-He is a hero to the Kurdish people to this day, as he is thought of as an pioneering Kurdish nationalist who fought for the independence and respect of his people.
+He is a hero to the Kurdish people to this day, as he is thought of as a pioneering Kurdish nationalist who fought for the independence and respect of his people.
 He is regarded as a pioneer for many future Kurd leaders.

 An academic source published by the University of Cambridge has stated: "Kurdish nationalists in the diaspora, as long-distance nationalist actors, have played a crucial role in the development of Kurdish nationalism both inside and outside the region.
 They strongly hold on to a Kurdish identity and promote the territoriality of this unified nation in which one of their motives is Sheikh Mahmuds personality and reachments.
 In line with the contemporary international normative framework, they use the rhetoric of suffering, the incidents of human rights abuses and their right to statehood to influence the way host states, other states, international organizations, scholars, journalists and the international media perceive their case and the actions of their home states.
 They promote the idea that Kurdistan is one country artificially divided among regional states and that this dividedness is the source of Kurdish suffering."